 On arrival at the unit, report to the reception desk.
-A nurse will take you from the waiting area to the consent room, with anyone accompanying you for support.
+Thereafter a nurse will take you from the waiting area to the consent room, with anyone accompanying you for support.
 They will check your details and discharge arrangements with you.
 The nurse will discuss the procedure and complete the consent form with you.
 If you have any questions, please ask as we want you to be as relaxed as possible.

-The nurse caring for you during the procedure will then collect you from the waiting room and take you to the room where the gastroscopy will be performed.
-It is department policy that your family or friends do not accompany you to the procedure room as it is a theatre environment.
+Thereafter the nurse caring for you during the procedure will collect you from the waiting room and take you to the room where the endoscopy will be performed.

+In general, we ask that family or friends do not accompany you to the endoscopy theatre as it is a theatre environment; we are happy to discuss this.
 We can contact them when you are ready to leave.

 The ward and toilet facilities are single sex areas.
-In exceptional circumstances because of a significant clinical risk it may be necessary to have a mixed sex area.
-The staff are committed to ensuring your privacy at all times.
+In exceptional circumstances because of a significant clinical risk, it may be necessary to have a mixed sex area.
+The staff are committed to always ensuring your privacy.